tonisives/ti-kotlin-serialization-test/README.md

 # HMKit JSON tests

-Here are some tests that complement my kotlinx.serialization blog post.
+Here are some tests to complement my kotlinx.serialization blog post.

 ### Setup